-12. Welcomes the establishment of the United Nations Office of Verification in El Salvador as a mechanism that will combine regular visits by a high-level envoy from New York with a small group of experts in the field, that will guarantee the presence of the United Nations in El Salvador, and that will verify the progress of the implementation of all remaining aspects of the Peace Agreement in El Salvador;
+12. Welcomes the establishment of the United Nations Office of Verification in El Salvador as a mechanism that combined regular visits by a high-level envoy from New York with a small group of experts in the field that efficiently verified the progress of the implementation of all remaining aspects of the Peace Agreement in El Salvador;

-13. Reiterates its recognition of the effective participation of the Secretary-General and his representatives and encourages them to continue to take all necessary steps to ensure the successful implementation of all the commitments made by the parties to the El Salvador Peace Agreement; A/51/L.18 English Page 6
+13. Reiterates its recognition of the effective participation of the Secretary-General and his representatives and encourages them to continue to take all necessary steps to ensure the successful implementation of all the commitments made by the parties to the El Salvador Peace Agreement;